RyanSquared/fusionscript/.topics/Syntax.md

 ## Literals

-There are five literals - excluding functions - in FusionScript: Numbers, strings, booleans, `nil`, and tables.
+There are seven literals - excluding functions - in FusionScript: Numbers, strings, booleans, `nil`, tables, ranges, and patterns.

 ### Numbers